HaileyHL/HaileyHL.github.io/_pages/about.md

 Before UCSD, I graduated Magna Cum Laude from [Wellesley College](https://www.wellesley.edu/), double majoring in CS and Sociology.
 While at Wellesley, I worked as a research assistant at the [MIT STEP lab](https://education.mit.edu/) in the [Everyday AI research project](https://education.mit.edu/project/everyday-ai-for-youth-edai/).
 Before Wellesley, I was at [UWC Atlantic](https://www.uwcatlantic.org/) in Wales, the UK.
 This educational movement introduced me to the fields of education and sociology.

-Outside of academics, I enjoy video games and music.
+I enjoy video games and made a [two-player children's game](https://cs.wellesley.edu/~cs365/demos/Sp24/SplashAndSprout/) at the Wellesley playable media lab.
+I also love all genres of music.
 With 12 years of choir experience, I now sing as an alto in the [La Jolla Symphony and Chorus](https://www.lajollasymphony.com/).